 - Collapsed Threads: With 25+ comments on a page, the comment threads will collapse, so lower-level child comments display as a link rather than the full comment; this automatic behavior cannot be prevented.

 - Expanding Collapsed Comments: LiveJournal offers a feature to expand collapsed comments and comment threads without having to load a separate page to view the collapsed comments.
-This feature is available to anyone viewing any Paid or Permanent journal, and to all logged-in Paid or Permanent account holders viewing any other journal.
+This feature is available to anyone viewing any journal with Professional or Permanent package of service, and to all logged-in users of accounts with Professional or Permanent package of service viewing any other journal.
 To expand a collapsed comment or comment thread, click on the "Expand" link by the comment you wish to expand.

 - Thread Length: Comment threads can have up to 150 successive replies to one another before being limited by the style systems.